snowplow/snowplow-ecommerce-tracking-accelerator/content/tracking/tracking_1.md

 +++
-title = "Setup your tracking"
-weight = 1
+title = "Set-up your tracking" weight = 1
 +++

-Depending on your store's frontend infrastructure and Snowplow setup, you can use either our JavaScript tracker for a `<script>` tag option or our Browser tracker for a more modern web development setup.
+Depending on your store's front-end infrastructure and Snowplow set-up, you can use either our JavaScript tracker for a `<script>` tag option or our Browser tracker for a more modern web development set-up.

-In both options, the API is similar with only minor differences in the setup and method calls.
+In both options, the API is similar with only minor differences in the set-up and method calls.

 {{< tabs groupId="package manager" >}}
 {{% tab name="Package Manager" %}}